First Impressions: Early-Time Classification of Supernovae using Host Galaxy Information and Shallow Learning: Data

 For the identified hosts, PS1 best-fit Kron magnitudes in $grizy$-passbands were retrieved.
 301 systems had unreported host galaxy photometry in at least one PS1 band and were dropped at this stage, leaving 2,853 events.
 We then downloaded the photometry of these transients using the ANTARES alert broker local client\footnote{\href{https://nsf-noirlab.gitlab.io/csdc/antares/client/installation.html}{https://nsf-noirlab.gitlab.io/csdc/antares/client/installation.html}} \citep{2021Matheson_ANTARES}.
 Photometry for 2 transients could not be found and these events were removed.

+Extensive prior work has been done to construct and validate photometric redshift estimators for specific surveys and galaxy datasets.
+Due to the lack of generalizability of these methods, many surveys report neural-network generated photometric redshifts for each galaxy but not the associated code used to generate them.
+To bypass this issue, we have constructed a simple emulator for the photometric redshifts reported in \cite{2021Beck_pzLSTM} for transient host galaxies.
+This allows us to recover redshifts with comparable statistical properties to those predicted by fine-tuned models.

-Similar to the approach for the simulated sample, we train a conditional flow to emulate the photometric redshifts from \cite{2021Beck_pzLSTM}.
-In this case, we condition our flow \textit{exclusively} on PS1-$r$ and \textcolor{black}{the} colors of galaxies within the GHOST \citep{2021Gagliano_GHOST} sample\textcolor{black}{, which correlate more strongly with redshift than galaxy brightness alone}: $p(z_{\rm{phot}}|r,g-r,r-i,i-z,z-y)$.
+Similar to the approach for the simulated sample, we train a conditional flow to generate data with comparable statistical properties to our observed sample.
+Whereas our previous flow was used to generate both host-galaxy photometry \textit{and} photometric redshifts for the simulated sample, this model leverages observed host-galaxy photometry to predict \textit{only} the \cite{2021Beck_pzLSTM}-reported photometric redshifts.
+We condition our flow on PS1-$r$ and the colors of galaxies within the GHOST \citep{2021Gagliano_GHOST} sample, which correlate more strongly with redshift than galaxy brightness alone.
+As a result, our normalizing flow predicts the conditional distribution $p(z_{\rm{phot}}|r,g-r,r-i,i-z,z-y)$.
 As before, we train the flow for 100 epochs and verify convergence of the log-probability.

 After training, we apply our normalizing flow to our ZTF BTS host galaxy photometry to recover photometric redshift point estimates.
 We use these values to normalize our light curves as described in the following section.
-We similarly use the PS1 zero-points and photometric redshifts to convert the host galaxy apparent magnitudes to host galaxy luminosities, which we normalize to be near unity.
+We similarly use the PS1 zero-points and photometric redshifts to convert the host galaxy apparent magnitudes to host galaxy luminosities, which we normalize to near unity.

 We plot the distribution of photometric redshifts for both the simulated and observed samples as a function of their spectroscopic redshifts in Fig.~\ref{fig:photo_zs}.
 Qualitatively, the scatter in photometric redshifts between the two samples is similar.
 Quantitatively, we can measure the number of photometric redshift outliers as \citep{2010Hildebrandt_PHotoz}